claudio-silva/claude-artifact-runner/README.md

 ## Acknowledgements

-I found [Claude-React-Jumpstart](https://github.com/Bklieger/Claude-React-Jumpstart) when looking for a way to run Artifacts outside of [claude.ai](https://claude.ai).

-However, it did not fully meet my needs, so I decided to make my own project, as I wanted something that:
-   * was completely pre-configured (no need to install or configure additional stuff),
-   * was ready to go with a single `npm install`, and
-   * included all components and libraries needed to fully replicate the Artifacts environment.

-I would also like to thank [IntranetFactory](https://github.com/IntranetFactory) for contributing the routing solution for handling multiple Artifacts.
+Thanks to [IntranetFactory](https://github.com/IntranetFactory) for contributing the routing solution for handling multiple Artifacts.